 Endometriosis is a condition in which endometrial tissue grows outside the uterus.
 It can grow on the fallopian tubes, ovaries, the external surface of the uterus, and even the rectum, intestines, and urinary organs.
 The areas where the endometrium is growing abnormally are called implants.

 Endometriosis is fairly common, affecting around 10 percent of women in their childbearing years.
+Endometriosis affects between 6 and 10 percent of women of reproductive age worldwide.
 Most patients are diagnosed between the ages of 30-40.

 Symptoms of Endometriosis